Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and related topics

-where $f_1,\ldots,f_n : \cY \to \reals$ are Lipschitz functions on $\cY$, will satisfy
+where $f_1,\ldots,f_n \colon \cY \to \reals$ are Lipschitz functions on $\cY$, will satisfy

-Any probability distribution $P$ on $\cY$ equipped with the Hamming metric satisfies ${\rm T}_1(1/4)$ (this is simply Pinsker's inequality); by Proposition~\ref{prop:TC_tensorization_2}, any product probability distribution on $\cY^n$ satisfies ${\rm T}_1(n/4)$ w.r.t.\ the product metric \eqref{eq:product_Hamming}.
-Consequently, for any $(n,M,\eps)$-code for $T$ and any function $f \colon \cY^n \to \reals$ of the form \eqref{eq:ave_of_Lipschitz}, Theorem~\ref{thm:good_code_con} gives the concentration inequality
+Every probability distribution $P$ on $\cY$ equipped with the Hamming metric satisfies ${\rm T}_1(1/4)$ (this is simply Pinsker's inequality); by Proposition~\ref{prop:TC_tensorization_2}, every product probability distribution on $\cY^n$ satisfies ${\rm T}_1(n/4)$ with respect to the product metric \eqref{eq:product_Hamming}.
+Consequently, for every $(n,M,\eps)$-code for $T$ and every function $f \colon \cY^n \to \reals$ of the form \eqref{eq:ave_of_Lipschitz}, Theorem~\ref{thm:good_code_con} gives the concentration inequality

-Concentration inequalities like \eqref{eq:good_code_con}, or its more specialized version \eqref{eq:good_code_Lip_con}, can be very useful for assessing various performance characteristics of good channel codes without having to explicitly construct such codes: all one needs to do is to find the capacity-achieving output distribution $P^*_Y$ and evaluate $\expectation[f(Y^{*n})]$ for any $f$ of interest.
+for all $r > 0$.
+Concentration inequalities like \eqref{eq:good_code_con}, or its more specialized version \eqref{eq:good_code_Lip_con}, can be very useful for assessing various performance characteristics of good channel codes without having to explicitly construct such codes: all one needs to do is to find the capacity-achieving output distribution $P^*_Y$ and evaluate $\expectation[f(Y^{*n})]$ for an arbitrary $f$ of interest.
 Then, Theorem~\ref{thm:good_code_con} guarantees that $f(Y^n)$ concentrates tightly around $\expectation[f(Y^{*n})]$, which is relatively easy to compute since $P^*_{Y^n}$ is a product distribution.

 The bounds presented in Theorems~\ref{thm:PV_output_bound_1} and~\ref{thm:PV_output_bound_2} quantify the trade-offs between the minimal blocklength required for achieving a certain gap (in rate) to capacity with a fixed block error probability, and normalized divergence between the {\em output distribution} induced by the code and the (unique) capacity-achieving output distribution of the channel.
 Moreover, these bounds sharpen the asymptotic $O(\cdot)$ terms in the results of \cite{Polyanskiy_Verdu_good_codes} for all finite blocklengths $n$.